brucou/-rxcc-state/README.md

 - must be started manually (with `.start()`), and configured with an initial event and transition
 - will compute an output for any input that is sent to it (with `.yield(input)`)

 The state transducer is not, in general, a pure function of its inputs.
-However a given output of the transducer depends exclusively on the sequence of inputs it has received so far.
-This means that it is possible to associate to a state transducer another function which takes a sequence of inputs into a sequence of outputs, in a way that that function is pure.
+However, a given output of the transducer depends exclusively on the sequence of inputs it has received so far ([causality property](https://en.wikipedia.org/wiki/Causal_system)).
+This means that it is possible to
+ associate to a state transducer another function which takes a sequence of inputs into a sequence of outputs, in a way that that function is pure.

 We provide a way to construct such a function with the `makeStreamingStateMachine` factory to create a stream transducer, which translates an input stream into an output stream.